alpersonalwebsite/react/00_2_intro_JS-patterns.md

 ## Functional Programming

 ### HOF: Higher Order Function
-Is a `function` that takes a function as an argument AND/OR returns a function.
+It is a `function` that takes a function as an argument AND/OR returns a function.

 *Basic example:* function that returns (or creates) a new function.